Four Seasons Health Care: Expansion

-Founded in 1988 by Robert Kilgour, it opened its very first care home, Station Court in Kirkcaldy in Fife in Scotland in May 1989 and Four Seasons Health Care remained a small operator building up to just seven care homes in Fife by 1997.
-The size and fortunes of the business were dramatically changed with the appointment by Chief Executive Robert Kilgour of Hamilton Anstead as Joint Chief Executive.
-(Kilgour left the company in early 2000, when with 101 homes it was the UK’s 5th largest care home operator.
-He made his final financial exit from the company in 2004.)
-There followed a rapid expansion programme for the business, which transformed it within seven years into the largest care home operator in the UK (it was subsequently overtaken).
-The business was attractive to many suitors, and as a result it was sold for £775 million in 2004.
+Set up in 1988 by Robert Kilgour, it opened its first care home, Station Court in Kirkcaldy in Fife, Scotland, in May 1989 and remained a small operator building up to seven care homes in Fife by 1997.
+The size and fortunes of the business were changed with the appointment by chief executive Robert Kilgour of Hamilton Anstead as joint chief executive.
+There followed an expansion programme for the business, which became within seven years the largest care home operator in the UK.
+The business was sold for £775 million in 2004.
 Anstead ceased to be CEO in 2005.

 The company was acquired for around £1.5bn in 2006 by Three Delta LLP, the investment fund backed by the state of Qatar, and further expanded.
 The acquisition was funded by debt which was readily available in a market where investors saw rising property prices and continuing demand for care for the elderly, much of it paid for by the public sector.
 However, the company was unable to pay its debts and with a downturn in the property markets was unable to refinance, and the owners walked away, losing their investment.

 Peter Calveley was appointed CEO in 2007 and his senior management team were left to resolve debts of circa £1.5 billion as a result of borrowings by its owners to buy the homes.

 The Group completed a financial restructuring in December 2009, with lenders – banks and other financial institutions – agreeing to swap about £780 million of debt for equity in the business, so becoming its new shareholders.
 Maturity of the remaining debt was extended to September 2012.
 Four Seasons was then trading profitably with an EBITDA of over £100m pa.
-Under Calveley’s leadership, the quality of care performance changed from below the sector’s average to having 89% of its homes rated good or excellent by the Care Quality Commission.
+The quality of care performance changed from below the sector's average to having 89% of its homes rated good or excellent by the Care Quality Commission.

 Specialist care

 This turnaround in quality helped to drive up occupancy to around 88%.
-Another factor in the Group’s performance was Calveley’s strategy of anticipating market changes in order to provide specialist care.
+Another factor in the Group's performance was Calveley's strategy of anticipating market changes in order to provide specialist care.
 Four Seasons has 80% nursing or high dependency beds and 20% residential, in contrast to the sector average of 55% residential.
 It developed services for people who are physically frail or suffering from the onset of dementia or chronic neurological conditions, respite care, intermediate care and rehabilitation, and terminal care.
 Because there are few readily available alternatives for high dependency care – such as care provision at home – the market for higher dependency care is more resilient than the market for residential care.